AllayMC/Allay/README.md

 Allay is a third-party server software for Minecraft: Bedrock Edition written in Java with the goal of maintaining high scalability while maintaining high performance through a well-designed architecture.
 For more information, check out our [Q&A](QA.md).

+> [!IMPORTANT]
-Please note that this project is still at a very early stage and has not yet been released officially, and a large number of interfaces may be added or removed without notice.
+> Please note that this project is still at a very early stage and has not yet been released officially, and a large number of interfaces may be added or removed without notice.
 Please do not use Allay in a production environment.
+>

-You can check our roadmap for development progress.
+> You can check our roadmap for development progress.

 ## Features